Spider wasp: Morphology

 Like other strong fliers, pompilids have a thorax modified for efficient flight.
 The metathorax is solidly fused to the pronotum and mesothorax; moreover, the prothorax is best developed in Pompilidae and Scoliidae because wasps in these families use their forelegs to dig.

 Pompilids typically have long, spiny legs; the hind femur is often long enough to reach past the tip of the abdomen.
 The tibiae of the rear legs usually have a conspicuous spine at their distal end.
 The first two segments of the abdomen are narrow, giving the body a slender look.
 The pompilid body is typically dark (black or blue, sometimes with metallic reflections), but many brightly colored species exist.
 From a lateral view, its pronotum looks rectangular and it extends back to the tegulae, near the base of the wings.
 Most species are macropterous (having long wings), but a few brachypterous (short-winged) and apterous (no wings) species are known.

-Spider wasps are best distinguished from other vespoid wasps in having (in most species) a transverse groove bisecting the mesopleuron (the mesepisternal sclerite, a region on the side of middle segment of the thorax above the point where the legs join).
-Like other Vespoidea, they have antennae with 10 flagellomeres in the female and 11 in the male.
+Spider wasps are best distinguished from vespoid wasps in having (in most species) a transverse groove bisecting the mesopleuron (the mesepisternal sclerite, a region on the side of middle segment of the thorax above the point where the legs join).
+They have antennae with 10 flagellomeres in females and 11 in males.
 Most Pompilidae have straight inner eye margins.
 The hind wings do not have a distinct claval lobe, but they have a distinctive jugal lobe.
 The hind leg has a tibial spur with a tuft or row of fine hairs.
 The legs are long and slender with the tips of the tibia (metatibia) long enough to extend beyond the tip of the abdomen (metasoma).
 Sexual dimorphism is not pronounced, although females are often larger than the males.
 Coloration and wing appearance vary greatly among the many species.
 General coloration is aposematic (warning off predators), generally based on black, often with markings of orange, red, yellow, or white.
 Larvae can also be identified by physical examination.